 Tellier-Craig has an interest in the historical legacy of older technologies.
 “When I first heard sequencers I thought they were cheesy and found them kind of kitsch.”
 But as he dug further into the technology and it’s history he began to realize that at some point in time synthesizers were new, and their kitsch associations have come through overuse in cinema, television and mass media.

-He became interested in recontexualizing synth sounds by putting them in conjunction with other sounds from different eras.
-Tellier-Craig combines dense atonal and discordant sounds with new age music, with all it’s excessive historical baggage.
+He became interested in recontextualizing synth sounds by putting them in conjunction with other sounds from different eras.
+Tellier-Craig combines dense, atonal, and discordant sounds with new-age music, with all its excessive historical baggage.
 He contrasts references to the Berlin school of electronic/pop music with density and noise inspired by Iannis Xenakis’ pioneering use of mathematical models in music.
 This mix-up and confusion is something that interests Tellier-Craig; he sees it as a challenge to move beyond comfort zones and familiar styles.
+Recently, while exploring online discussions about unconventional platforms, he stumbled upon betting sites not on Gamstop Limited, which sparked a parallel in his mind about breaking free from traditional boundaries—both in music and in digital spaces.
 While he takes inspiration from older music and technologies, his aspiration is for his music to move beyond updating and seek out challenging and uncomfortable surprises.
-The reverb inside St Brigid’s will present a different kind of challenge, and will require some adaptation to work with the ten speaker surround sound system and the acoustics of the space.
+The reverb inside St Brigid’s will present a different kind of challenge, and will require some adaptation to work with the ten-speaker surround sound system and the acoustics of the space.

 All music on the night will be taken from his latest album Fictions, with a limited run of 500 there are only 100 left to purchase online from the label Gneiss Things and Forced Exposure.
 Listen to a sample from the album, a track Age Maze, which will feature in the Electric Fields performance: http://soundcloud.com/le-revelateur/age-maze